 If that doesn’t float your email boat, take a look at Mailbox, which just arrived on Android not long ago after rocking it on iOS.
-This Dropbox-owned mail client syncs Gmail and iCloud with support for snoozing messages and automation for common actions.
+This Dropbox-owned mail client syncs Gmail iCloud with support for snoozing messages automation for common actions.
 There is also profile syncing via Dropbox.
 This app is free as well, but beware some of the iOS-flavored UI elements.

 For an alternative to Hangouts’ traditional SMS functionality, EvolveSMS is a great app to check out.
-This SMS client has a hyper-modern Android design with multiple themes, widgets, and support for translucent status/navigation bars on Android 4.4.
+This SMS client has a hyper-modern Android design with multiple themes, widgets, support for translucent status/navigation bars on Android 4.4.
 Surprise, apparently it can send a text message pretty well too.
-This app is free for the basic functionality, but features like MMS, Dropbox backups, and private mode require a small in-app purchase to unlock.
-Of course, we think Hello SMS offers one of the most reliable, usable, and simple texting experiences out there, but it’s not “over the top” messaging.
+This app is free for the basic functionality, but features like MMS, Dropbox backups, private mode require a small in-app purchase to unlock.
+Of course, we think Hello SMS offers one of the most reliable, usable, simple texting experiences out there, but it’s not “over the top” messaging.

 Cal from the makers of Any.Do is similar to Sunrise.
-This app has a similar layout with easy access to a calendar view and agenda on one screen, but Cal has a few more features.
+This app has a similar layout with easy access to a calendar view agenda on one screen, but Cal has a few more features.
 It’s a little more flashy, though it’s not as easy to get around in.
 It has very good tablet support, though.
 This one also costs zero dollars.

-The camera app on your device was probably built using advanced technologies licensed by the manufacturer, not Google, but maybe you want to replace it anyway.
+The camera app on your device was probably built using advanced technologies licensed by the manufacturer, not , but maybe you want to replace it anyway.
 Camera Zoom FX is a long-time favorite with everything you need to take nice snapshots.
-There’s digital image stabilization, grid overlays, and burst mode to name a few features.
-Some of the effects and editing modes are silly, but it’s a nice app for $3.
+There’s digital image stabilization, grid overlays, burst mode to name a few features.
+Some of the effects editing modes are silly, but it’s a nice app for $3.

 For anyone into the whole pseudo-retro filter thing, VSCO Cam is probably the best way to do it.
-Not only does it have a very accurate auto mode, its filters are non-destructive and the images aren’t arbitrarily shrunken down for ants.
+Not only does it have a very accurate auto mode, its filters are non-destructive the images aren’t arbitrarily shrunken down for ants.
 This app is free, but only some of the filters come with it.
 Most of the good sets cost a few bucks.